Mike Woods (American football)

-Michael Jay Woods (November 1, 1954 – May 29, 2009) was an American football linebacker who played three seasons with the Baltimore Colts of the National Football League.
-He was drafted by the Baltimore Colts in the second round of the 1978 NFL Draft.
-Woods first enrolled at Ellsworth Community College before transferring to the University of Tampa and lastly the University of Cincinnati.
-He attended Benedictine High School in Cleveland, Ohio.
+Michael Jay Woods (November 1, 1954 – May 29, 2009) was an American professional football player who was a linebacker for three seasons with the Baltimore Colts of the National Football League (NFL).
+He was selected by the Colts in the second round of the 1978 NFL draft.
+Woods played college football at Ellsworth Community College, the University of Tampa, and the University of Cincinnati.

-Early years
+Early life

-Woods participated in football, basketball and track and field for the Benedictine High School Bengals.
+Woods participated in football, basketball and track and field at Benedictine High School in Cleveland, Ohio.

 College career

 Woods first played college football at Ellsworth Community College.
 He then transferred to the University of Tampa.
 In 1975, he transferred to the University of Cincinnati after Tampa Spartans football was discontinued at the end of the 1974 season.
 He played for the Cincinnati Bearcats from 1975 to 1977.
 He was a first-team All-American in 1977 and the first graduate of the University of Cincinnati to earn All-American honors.
 Woods recorded 114 tackles as a senior.
 He was also selected to play in the Senior Bowl.
 He was inducted into the inaugural Bearcats Ring of Honor in 2006.